skwak/far_mar_finder/README.md

 ### Getting Started

 1. Pair up!
-2. The individual closest to the center of the room will fork the repo: [https://github.com/Ada-Developers-Academy/far_mar_finder](https://github.com/Ada-Developers-Academy/far_mar_finder)
+2. The individual closest to the center of the room will fork the repo: [https://github.com/Ada-Developers-Academy/far_mar](https://github.com/Ada-Developers-Academy/far_mar)
 3. Add the second individual as a collaborator
 4. Both individuals will clone the repo `git clone [YOUR FORKED REPO URL]`
-5. Both individuals cd into the dir created `cd far_mar_finder`
+5. Both individuals cd into the dir created `cd far_mar`
 6. Both individuals install rspec (in Terminal.app)

 ------